maxkratt/FishNet-Documentation/guides/server-hosting/services/playflow-cloud/getting-started-with-playflow.md

 You can now run the game or build and run it and connect as a client.
 Your game should connect to the PlayFlow server we setup and work correctly!
 {% endstep %}

-{% step %}
+{% endstepper %}

-### Take the Next Steps! <a href="#next-steps" id="next-steps"></a>
+## Take the Next Steps!

 Well done!
 You've now learned how to setup and deploy your server using PlayFlow.
-If you want to check out more of their features you can checkout their documentation here: [https://documentation.playflowcloud.com/](https://documentation.playflowcloud.com/)
+If you want to check out more of their features, you can check out their documentation here: [https://documentation.playflowcloud.com/](https://documentation.playflowcloud.com/)

 You are also encouraged to join their <i class="fa-discord">:discord:</i> Discord server here: [https://discord.gg/P5w45Vx5Q8](https://discord.gg/P5w45Vx5Q8)
-{% endstep %}
-{% endstepper %}